hailelagi/hailelagi.com/content/hacks/tsunami.md

 At the level of hardware what is atomicity?
 It's a special instruction set.
 An example of an interface to this is go's [sync/atomic](https://pkg.go.dev/sync/atomic).
 This instruction gives a certain _guarantee_,that you can perform an operation without _side effects_ like another process peeking a half-baked result.
-You get a pie or you don't -- however we're getting ahead of ourselves as this part has to do with _visibility_.
+You bake a pie or you don't -- however we're getting ahead of ourselves as this part has to do with _visibility_.

 Now here's where we have to be careful.
 ETS operations are semantically -- **independently atomic**[9].